-The McMullan Prize, founded in 1926, is an annual award (in the form of book vouchers) presented to students who have, according to the English Exam Board, written an essay of an especially high standard, as determined by assessment and moderation by the External Examiner.
+The McMullan Prize, founded in 1926, is an annual award (in the form of book vouchers) presented to the student who has, according to the English Exam Board, written an essay of an especially high standard, as determined by assessment and moderation by the English Subject Board and the External Examiner.

-It may be awarded to a student in the second or third year, and to the same student on more than one occasion.
+The prize (normally £50) may be awarded to a student in the second or third year, and to the same student on more than one occasion.
+In the event of a tie-break, the award will be made to the student with the highest average across the year.

 One or more prizes may be awarded each year depending on the funding available.
+However, if the balance of the fund is insufficient the award shall not be made in that year.

-June 2018 (Revised)
+June 2018, May 2021 (Revised)